 4. What’s the average annual household cost?

 Only slightly.
-With inflation around 0.2%, changes in prices have been minimal and controlled.
+With very low inflation, changes in prices have been minimal and controlled.